-You may have heard about some international free trade agreements (FTAs) that Vietnam is a signatory such as TPP (Trans-Pacific Partnership), CPTPP (Comprehensive and Progressive Agreement for Trans-Pacific Partnership), EVFTA (European Union Vietnam Free Trade Agreement).
+You may have heard of some international free trade agreements (FTAs) to which Vietnam has signed, such as the Trans-Pacific Partnership (TPP), the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), and European Union Vietnam Free Trade Agreement (EVFTA).

-The most recent agreement is RCEP – the Regional Comprehensive Economic Partnership signed on 15 November 2020 at a virtual ASEAN conference hosted by Vietnam.
+The most recent agreement is the Regional Comprehensive Economic Partnership (RCEP), which came into force on January 1, 2022.

-- A common set of rules of origin, commitments regarding trade in goods;
+- A common set of origin rules, as well as commitments to trade in goods;

-There are different tariff schedules and commitments set out in RCEP to reduce or remove trade barriers between member countries.
+RCEP includes various tariff schedules and commitments to reduce or eliminate trade barriers between member countries.

 Below are the commitments made by Vietnam in terms of tax reduction in RCEP:

 - ASEAN: 90.3%